rohithgopakumar/pes_asic_class/README(2).md

 <details>
 <summary><strong>part 2: Design Flow and Simulation</strong></summary>

-Welcome to Day 2 of the Verilog RTL Design and Synthesis guide!
+Welcome to the Verilog RTL Design and Synthesis guide!
 Today, we'll delve into the design flow and simulation processes involved in creating robust digital designs using Verilog.

 ## Table of Contents